SuHuynh/DAnet-for-crowd-counting--Caffe-Implementation/README.md

-# DAnet-for-crowd-counting--Caffe-Implementation
+# DAnet: Depth-aware Network for Crowd Counting
+by Huynh Van Su, Tran Vu Hoang, Ching-Chun Huang

 This work is accepted in ICIP 2019 conference

  ## Architecture